Do Question Answering Modeling Improvements Hold Across Benchmarks?: Implementation Details of Evaluated

-We use the HuggingFace Transformers \citep{wolf-etal-2020-transformers} library to fine-tune BERT \citep{Devlin2019BERTPO} on extractive question answering benchmarks.
+\paragraph{BERT (base, large, and wwm)} We use the HuggingFace Transformers \citep{wolf-etal-2020-transformers} library to fine-tune BERT \citep{Devlin2019BERTPO} on extractive question answering benchmarks.
 In particular, we use the base, uncased, BERT \pretrained{} model, the large, uncased, BERT \pretrained{} model, and the large, uncased, BERT model \pretrained{} with whole-word masking.